adampawelczyk/ctf-writeups/thm/evil-gpt/README.md

 This challenge highlighted an interesting vulnerability in AI-assisted command interfaces.
 Instead of just validating or sanitizing shell input like traditional systems, the AI tried to "understand" what the user intended and rewrite the request.
 This added layer of interpretation ended up being the weak point.

-By injecting special characters like `'`, we were able to confuse the AI's sanitization logic.
+By injecting special characters like `'`, the AI's sanitization logic was confused.
 The AI struggled with malformed input, allowing us to bypass its safeguards and run the commands we wanted, ultimately letting us read the flag.

 ## Skills Practiced